 All right, so that settles the question of why Shane might have wanted to die, but why didn’t the guy just shoot himself in the noggin and call it a day?
 Unfinished business is my guess.
 For one, the tribe’s decided to spare Randall’s life, which puts the lives of Carl, Lori, and everyone else he holds dear (that mostly means Rick) at risk.
 It therefore comes as little surprise that phase one of his plan would involve getting rid of the slime-ball once and for all.
 Of course, one could ague that’s like a doctor treating the symptoms instead of the disease.

 For Deputy Walsh, the real problem lies in the tribe’s leader refusing to adapt his moral code to the harsh new world before them.
 As the opening eulogy hints, Dale’s sudden demise has only made matters worse.
-With all that guilt clouding his judgement, how is Rick expected to make the hard choices necessary for folk like Glenn and Andrea to bond by a dead man’s van (lovely scene by the way)?
+With all that guilt clouding his judgment, how is Rick expected to make the hard choices necessary for folk like Glenn and Andrea to bond by a dead man’s van (lovely scene by the way)?
 The survivors need a leader, not a nice guy, and Shane is going to make sure they get one if it’s literally the last thing he does.

 Consider the way he taunts his estranged partner rather than gun him down, pushing the same buttons that started their silly squabble in “18 Miles Out”.
 Shane doesn’t want to take Rick’s place as leader of the tribe.
 He wants Rick to take over for him as lethal decision-maker.
 The best way to achieve this is to get Deputy Grimes to kill him, forcing the conflicted man to cross that ethical line and realize survival lies on the other side.
 The same way Dale left Carl with the gift of shame, Deputy Walsh is offering his friend the gift of psychological trauma.